ROCm/HIP/docs/markdown/hip_porting_guide.md

 - `HIP_PLATFORM_AMD` is defined if the HIP platform targets AMD.
 Note, `HIP_PLATFORM_HCC` was previously defined if the HIP platform targeted AMD, it is deprecated.

-- `HIP_PLATFORM_NVIDA` is defined if the HIP platform targets NVIDIA.
+- `HIP_PLATFORM_NVDIA` is defined if the HIP platform targets NVIDIA.
 Note, `HIP_PLATFORM_NVCC` was previously defined if the HIP platform targeted NVIDIA, it is deprecated.

 ### Identifying the Compiler: hip-clang or nvcc